kemperlab/EigenvectorContinuation/README.md

 1. Ensure that installation and setup (above) has completed successfully
 2. Import relevant modules from this repository and/or from custom implementations into the desired python module/script

-*Examples of how to import and use the modules properly are found (in the examples directory)[https://github.com/kemperlab/EigenvectorContinuation/tree/main/examples].*
+*Examples of how to import and use the modules properly are found [in the examples directory](https://github.com/kemperlab/EigenvectorContinuation/tree/main/examples).*